chef-boneyard/chef-fundamentals/slides/adding-a-new-node/01_slide.md

 IPADDRESS is the IP of the target system.
 We can use FQDN here.

-Default Ubuntu installs enable the “ubuntu” user to sudo.
+Default Ubuntu installs enable the "ubuntu" user to sudo.

 # Haproxy Uses Search

 The app_lb recipe in the haproxy cookbook uses search.

-Any new nodes with “role[webserver]” will be automatically detected by the load balancer whenever it runs Chef.
+Any new nodes with "role[webserver]" will be automatically detected by the load balancer whenever it runs Chef.

-.notes When growing the infrastructure, new web servers can be created with the “webserver” role.
+.notes When growing the infrastructure, new web servers can be created with the "webserver" role.
 Then run chef-client on the load balancer node and the new servers will be automatically added to the pool for haproxy.